exasol-labs/sample-data/README.md

 # Exasol Sample Data
-This repository contains data generators for sample data to get quickly started with Exasol.
+This repository contains data generators for sample data as well as links to sample Parquet files to get quickly started with Exasol.
 Those AI-generated Python scripts can be used by everyone to generate their own data and adapt as needed.

+Read the [disclaimer](DISCLAIMER.md) regarding support of this repository.

 Currently the scripts generate two types of Parquet files:
-* a set of online products of an imaginary webshop
+* a set of online products of an imaginary webshop via [Generate_Products.py](generators/Generate_Products.py)
-* reviews to those products
+* reviews to those products via [Generate_Reviews.py](generators/Generate_Reviews.py)

+See 5 lines of each files as [data excerpt](DATA_EXCERPT.md).

 See [definitions](#Datatypes-and-Mappings) for a detailed description of fields and datatypes.